-Uveitis is an eye condition occurring in cats and dogs and can be caused by underlying health issue within the eye and also elsewhere in the body.
-It can be diagnosed through a full investigation of the eye alongside a more thorough examination of your pet’s overall health.
+Uveitis is an eye condition in cats and dogs, and can be caused by underlying health issues both in the eye and elsewhere in the body.
+The condition can be diagnosed through a full investigation of the eye alongside a more thorough examination of your pet’s overall health.

 A pet with uveitis will usually exhibit a number of symptoms relating to the eye, including:-

 - Changes to the eye without an obvious cause

 - Heightened sensitivity to light (Photophobia)

 - Engorgement of the scleral vessels (the white of the eye)

 - Fogging of the front chamber of the eye (this may obscure vision)

 Your vet will diagnose Uveitis during a detailed ophthalmic examination consisting of direct visualisation with a ophthalmoscope, slit lamp and illumination of the uveal tract, use of a tonometer, and in some cases your pet’s eye may be imaged using ultrasound to rule out other eye concerns.
 A wider general examination will also be conducted as many systemic diseases in cats and dogs can manifest as Uveitis.
 Further to this, blood and urine tests are often taken to consider your pet’s health as a whole.